 In June 2020, many streamers were handed DMCA takedown requests, even for content that was posted in 2017.
 Many streamers had to clear their library of clips and highlights to ensure that they didn’t get hit with a DMCA strike.

 While strikes and bans before this time were relatively rare, it was very evident that Twitch was taking copyright claims more seriously.
 Since then, the platform has been more proactive in deleting content with copyrighted material and enforcing the rules.

 Twitch DMCA Free Music

-If you want to avoid a DMCA strike, you will need to play royalty-free music for Twitch.
+If you want to avoid a DMCA strike, you will need to play DMCA-free music for Twitch.
 There are a few places online where you can compile this music.
 One of the best platforms for DMCA-free music is Epidemic Sound.
 They have over 30,000 songs in many different genres, guaranteeing that you will be able to find music that relates to you and your audience.

 Epidemic owns the rights to all their tracks and works with artists and composers to add new music to their database on a weekly basis.
 They don’t ever go after creators with copyright strikes and only make claims if the content was released in a time where there isn’t an active account.
 They never go after content that was created during an active subscription.
 Best of all, they let you try out their product for 30 days with their free test trial.

 Their affordable personal plan will allow you to use their music on YouTube, Facebook, Instagram, and Twitch.
 They also provide Twitch sound alerts that you can use to add special features throughout your broadcast.

 If you receive a DMCA strike because you played copyrighted music without permission on your stream, take action immediately by removing any content you can find where the infringement was made.
 This will ensure that you will not gain any additional strikes.